Who was Daniel Boone?

 Boone Cuts the Wilderness Road

 In early 1775, Henderson bought land in Kentucky and Tennessee from the Cherokee.
 The agreement included a “Path Deed,” which gave the settlers permission to access the land by passing through the Cumberland Gap.
 Even before the agreement was completed, Boone and a group of men set out to cut a road through the wilderness.
 It was originally known as “Boone’s Trace,” but came to be known as the “Wilderness Road.”
 The settlement that was established where the road ended, near present-day Union, Kentucky, was called “Boonesborough.”
+The Wilderness Road contributed to Westward Expansion and the fulfillment of America’s Manifest Destiny.

 The Siege of Boonesborough